Actually religion and science

 3. SCIENCE HAS MOVED ON

-That all aside, the real conflict expected by so many people just is NOT there!
+That all aside, the real conflict expected by so many people is just NOT there!
 It might have been true in the case of pre-twentieth century classical physics.

 Despite his best intentions, Sir Isaac Newton (1643 – 1727), more than any other person, is responsible for the outlook that is held by a large proportion of Western atheists.
 The Newtonian idea of a ‘machine-like’ reality that has cranked on forever, raises the question, “Why do we need a Creator (God) at all?”
 That is, why do we need to theorise about a God?

 HOWEVER, within current scientific theory the universe is actually known to be anything but machine-like!
+And current science theory indicates that it is also most unlikely that the universe has been in existence forever.

 4. THE MYSTERY OF MATTER